 One piece of Royal and Merchant Navy slang refers to the actual sailors: Jack Tars.
-The name “Jack” was used generically to refer to a common man, in the way we might talk today about an average Joe.
+The name “Jack” was used generically to refer to a common man, in the way we might talk today about your average Joe.
 “Tar” referred to the tarpaulin or sailcloth, so the term “Jack Tar” distinguished a man from other Jacks.
 Because of this, naval slang is sometimes referred to as “Jack Speak.”

-This expression is a variation of “block to block.”
-It refers to the blocks on the pulleys which were used for hauling and lifting heavy objects on the ship.
-When the two blocks on the pulley were sitting close together, the pulley would not move.

-So, the expression was used to describe a situation where things were packed so closely together that there was no room to move.
+This Royal Navy slang is a variation of “block-to-block,” and refers to the blocks on the pulleys, which were used to haul and lift heavy objects on a ship.
+When two blocks were close together, the pulley wouldn’t move, so the expression was used to describe a situation where things were packed so closely together that there was no room to move.

-That is why we use it today to refer to a packed room or train carriage.
+That’s why we use it today to refer to a packed room or train carriage.

 All sailors were expected to make their own trousers.
 To keep things simple, they didn’t bother to shape the fabric to fit.
 Instead, they just used it as it came.
-As the standard width of a bolt of fabric was 54 inches, a sailor just cut it down the middle.
-After stitching the seams, they were left with two legs around 25 inches around the bottom which became the standard uniform.
+As the standard width of a bolt of fabric was 54 inches, they’d cut it down the middle.
+After stitching the seams, they were left with two legs around 25 inches around the bottom, which became the standard uniform.

 Letting the cat out the bag

-In this case, the cat referred to is the cat o’nine tails, a whip that was used for punishing the sailors.
-It consisted of three chords each divided into three strands and attached to a wooden stick.
-It was kept in a bag, so whenever the “cat” was let out of the bag, it meant that someone was going to be in trouble.
+In this case, the “cat” referred to the cat o’nine tails, a whip used to punish sailors.
+It consisted of three chords divided into three strands and attached to a wooden stick.
+It was kept in a bag, so whenever the “cat” was let out, it meant someone was going to be in trouble.

-Although the term has now come to mean disclosing a secret, the underlying idea remains that the disclosure is likely to get someone into trouble.
+Although the term has now come to mean disclosing a secret, the underlying idea remains that said disclosure is likely to get someone into trouble.

 Room to swing a cat